kaycix/humboldtnativeplants/collections/_categories/beginner.md

 category_tag_name: "beginner"

-subtext: "Here are several native plants that are fun and rewarding for the beginner native plant gardener."
+subtext: "This is a list of easy and rewarding native plants for the beginner gardener."

 source:
     name: "North Coast CNPS Nursery Committee"